-Both Chambers & Partners and Best Lawyers in America©, publishers of the guides to the nation's leading lawyers, recommend Brad for land use, zoning, and infrastructure matters, commending his “practical, business-minded advice" and his "high level of decorum in dealing with the other sides.”
-He has earned the CRE® designation by the Counselors of Real Estate®, distinguishing him as a leading advisor in complex real property matters.
+Both Chambers & Partners and Best Lawyers in America© recommend Brad for land use, zoning, and infrastructure matters, commending his “responsiveness,” “practical, business-minded advice” and “high level of decorum.”
+He has earned the CRE® designation by the Counselors of Real Estate® and was recently named Chair of the California (Southern) Chapter, distinguishing him as a leading advisor in complex real property matters.

 Some of Brad’s other accolades and recognitions include: